 A second fire breaks out destroying the three floors of the southwest wing containing bedrooms and dining room.
 The fire is brought under control after firemen combat the flames for three hours, and “only after an unusual spectacle resulting when the ceiling of the dining room collapsed, the pressure exerted by this collapse forcing out most of the windows on the ground floor in that portion of the building.”

 Delta Psi and the College begin negotiations regarding use of St. Anthony Hall.
 The College would like to use it as a residential house, but the fraternity does not want it used as a dormitory.

 Negotiations are complicated by the possibility of Pine Cobble School leasing a portion of the building for future assemblies.
 It is suggested that the Cluett Center move to St. Anthony Hall.

 Negotiations continue, with Delta Psi wishing to retain more than one room in the building for fraternity use.
 In an agreement that specifies that the Hall will not be used for undergraduate housing, the College leases the building for use by the Center for Development Economics.
+(CDE had, since its establishment in 1960, been located in Cluett House.)
 The chapter room is still used for weekly fraternity meetings, renovations having been made by Russell Gibson and Van Dohlen, architects from Pittsfield.